 In 2006, Google bought YouTube for a multimillion-dollar amount, seeking to convert it into the reference platform in online video and make that investment profitable.
-Consequently, YouTube began to maintain a unique place in the competitive - and increasingly concentratedonline OTT (over the top) scenario.
+Consequently, YouTube began to maintain a unique place in the competitive -and increasingly concentratedAlthough YouTube's social success is unquestionable, its profitability remains a challenge online OTT (over the top) scenario.
 Following a philosophy based on the success of Google, YouTube developed some lines of action and business models aimed at obtaining the expected return.